-2.1.1 Interpretations and amendments to published standards effective in 2022
+2.1.1 Interpretations and amendments to published standards effective in 2023

-In the current financial year, the Company adopted the new or amended FRSs and Interpretations of FRSs ("INT FRSs") that are relevant to its operations and effective on 1 January 2022.
+In the current financial year, the Company has adopted all the new or amended FRSs and Interpretations of FRSs ("INT FRSs") that are mandatory for application for the financial year.
 Changes to the Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRSs and INT FRSs.

-The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the Company's accounting policies and had not material effect on the amounts reported for the current or prior financial years.
+The adoption of the new and amended FRSs and INT FRSs did not result in substantial changes to the Company's accounting policies and had no material effect on the amounts reported for the current or prior financial years.